Wei-Ji-Chen/cse15l-lab-reports/Lab-Report-2-Week-4.md

 ![image](labreport2solution.png)

 A test file was written in which there was no paranthesis after the bracket.
-This led to an infinite loop, with the OutofMemoryError being the symptom of the FII.
+This led to an infinite loop with the OutofMemoryError, which is the symptom of the FII.
 Thus, the failure inducing input is when there is no paranthesis after a bracket.
 The bug in this case is that because of the FII, the missing close paranthesis after the bracket, the currentIndex is updated to a smaller number, which is -1, and enter an infinite loop, which is the symptom.

 In order to fix this problem, an if statement is written that in the case closeParen is less than openBracket, the code will break.